ElisStaaf/ElisStaaf/README.rst

   * A pure and minimal programming language written in C.

+* ⚙️ `OSk`_

+  * A *very* generic operating system kernel written in (mostly) assembly-x86_64.
+Yes, that means it's only available for x86_6 (for now).

 * 📂 `ZE`_

   * *The* file explorer for terminal nerds, minimalists and people with slow computers!

 * 🍲 `soup`_

-  * Incredible command line tool to find something in a file.
+  * Incredible command line tool to find some thing in a file.
 Okay, it's grep, but written in go.

 * 🛠️ `FMake`_